Nucleobases

 Molecular Formula C11H15N3O5

-All four bases are alkylated with amine to form base acetic acid derivatives, which are then combined with unprotected nitrogen on the backbones by common peptide synthesis method.
+All four bases of PNA are alkylated with amine to form base acetic acid derivatives, which are then combined with unprotected nitrogen on the backbones by common peptide synthesis method.

 • Thymine